imantung/imantung.github.io/_posts/2017-12-14-restful-revisit.md

 Sometimes I got opportunities to interview new candidate and I always asking "What is RESTful?
 What different between between RESTful and Non-RESTFul?"
 Surprisingly not many can explain it even though they already used it on their previous company.

 RESTful is one of style or architectural design for Web API.
 It's stand of [Representational State Transfer]().
 Today RESTful become best practice and almost web API design to be RESTful.
-However people who doesn't follow the development sometimes misjudge that all web API is RESTful api.
+However people who doesn't understand often misjudge that all web API is RESTful api.

 There are [6 architectural constraints](http://www.restapitutorial.com/lessons/whatisrest.html) for Web API to be called RESTful:
 1. Uniform Interface - Naming (URI) and verb (http method)